Asante Empire: Slavery

 This favoured arrangement occurred primarily because of what some men considered their conflict with the matrilineal system.
 Under this kinship system, children were considered born into the mother's clan and took their status from her family.
 Generally her eldest brother served as mentor to her children, particularly for the boys.
 She was protected by her family.
-Some Ashanti men felt more comfortable taking a slave girl or pawn wife in marriage, as she would have no abusua (older male grandfather, father, uncle or brother) to intercede on her behalf when the couple argued.
+Some Asante men felt more comfortable taking a slave girl or pawn wife in marriage, as she would have no abusua (older male grandfather, father, uncle or brother) to intercede on her behalf when the couple argued.
 With an enslaved wife, the master and husband had total control of their children, as she had no kin in the community.